PaulaBane/ImageProcessing/README.md

 # ImageProcessing

-### This Visual Studio project is a small tool to resize any image using Bilinear Interpolation.
+### This C++ project created in Visual Studio is a small tool to resize any image using Bilinear Interpolation.

 ### Steps for smooth functioning